 |💎 Best luxury hotel:||Trump International Hotel Las Vegas|

 |🏨 Best mid-range hotel:||Hilton Grand Vacations Suites on the Las Vegas Strip|

 |💰 Best budget hotel:||Bally’s Las Vegas Hotel & Casino|

-- 8 Best Areas to Stay in Las Vegas for tourist
+Where to stay in Las Vegas?
+8 Best areas to stay in Las Vegas for tourists

 1. Las Vegas Strip, where to stay in Las Vegas for first time

 The world-famous Las Vegas Strip is the best area to stay in Las Vegas for first-timers because it is the heart and soul of Las Vegas.
 It is a safe place to stay in Las Vegas for tourist.
 While technically located in neighboring Paradise as opposed to Las Vegas itself, set on South Las Vegas Boulevard, The Strip is where many of the most famous attractions in Sin City are located.